 What are the types of temporal lobe epilepsy?

 Temporal lobe epilepsy is the most common form of partial or localization related epilepsy.
-It accounts for approximately 60% of all patients with epilepsy.
+It accounts for approximately 60% of all people living with epilepsy.
 There are two types of temporal lobe epilepsy; one involves the medial or internal structures of the temporal lobe, while the second, called neocortical temporal lobe epilepsy, involves the outer portion of the temporal lobe.
 The most common version of these two is medial temporal lobe epilepsy.

 - Medial temporal lobe epilepsy often begins within a structure of the brain called the hippocampus or its surrounding structures.
 It accounts for almost 80% of all temporal lobe seizures.